nercms-mmap/RankAggregation-Lib/README.md

 All experiments are conducted on Intel Xeon Silver 4215 (2.50GHz) and 4 Nvidia RTX A6000.
 It is important to note that MC1-4 methods are very difficult to test on the full Market1501 and DukeMTMC-reID datasets, requiring more than 40,000 hours in our experimental environment.
 Therefore, we conduct a cut-off operation for these two datasets on the basic rankings to refine our experiments as follows: we take out top-K items from all basic rankings to form a new itemset, and find the items in this itemset that were not originally present in specific basic ranking to add after the $k_{th}$ item of the basic ranking to finally obtain a new basic ranking.
 We use the MC1-4 method to aggregate the new basic rankings to a new one $R_{\tau}$.
 After aggregation, the items except itemset, we randomly sort them to the back of $R_{\tau}$ be the MC1-4 (top-K).

-The result of initial rankings (BDB, BOT, Top-DB-Net-RK, LightMBN, FPB, LUPerson) is shown in Table 1.
+The result of basic rankings (BDB, BOT, Top-DB-Net-RK, LightMBN, FPB, LUPerson) is shown in Table 1.

 <div align="center">